IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 Example: '02 00 00 00 00 00 00 00 02' for Linux_eBPF_XDP with
 verdict XDP_PASS.

+{: indent='8'}
+epb_processid_threadid:
+: The epb_processid_threadid
+  option stores the numeric process identifier and thread identifier of the process which originated the packet as unsigned 32-bit integers.
+The value 0 can be used for each if the concept of a process or thread identifier does not make sense in context (e.g. for inbound packets) or if the operating system capturing the packets has no concept of processes or threads, respectively.
+{: vspace='0'}

+Example: '00 00 04 D2 00 00 00 00' for process 1234 and an unknown
+thread.

 ### Enhanced Packet Block Flags Word {#section_epb_flags}